jasmeherk/NutriDiet/README.md

 - As a user, I want to be able to save my data into a JSON file
 - As a user, I want to be able to read the data that has been saved in a JSON file and should be able to choose the file.

+##Instructions to grader
+- Buttons require double click
+- Do abide by the data types that must be entered otherwise an exception will occur and the program will crash
+- Each button is named and its function is pretty self explanatory based on the button name such as view button views, add button adds etc
+- The images (visual component) can be found when you click on any one of the add buttons (foof,fluid,activity), I found these images on my macBook and didn't have much time to cite them and hence, will do so for the next phase
+.
+As I didn't know where I initially got them from, it will take some researching.
+- For my previous phase, my reader and writer worked perfectly fine.
+However, after researching for quite some time, there is some issue with my javafx button events which interferes with the gson that I am using to write.
+Read still works.